python-discord/sir-lancebot/README.md

-# hacktoberbot
+# seasonal bot
-A community project for [Hacktoberfest 2018](https://hacktoberfest.digitalocean.com).
-A Discord bot primarily designed to help teach Python learners from the PythonDiscord community how to contribute to open source.
+A community project initially started for [Hacktoberfest 2018](https://hacktoberfest.digitalocean.com).
+A Discord bot for the Python Discord community which changes with the seasons, and provides useful event features.

 You can find our community by going to https://discord.gg/python

 ## Motivations
 We know it can be difficult to get into the whole open source thing at first.
 To help out, we've decided to start a little community project during hacktober that you can all choose to contribute to if you're finding the event a little overwhelming, or if you're new to this whole thing and just want someone to hold your hand at first.

-## Commands

-!repository - Links to this repository

-### Git
-!Git - Links to getting started with Git page !Git.commit - An example commit command

-### Halloween Facts
-Random halloween facts are posted regularly.
-!hallofact - Show the last posted Halloween fact
+This later evolved into a bot that will be running all through the year, providing season-appropriate functionality and issues that beginners can work on.

 ## Getting started